couchbaselabs/CouchCocoa/README.md

 ### Running The Mac OS Demo Apps

 There are two simple Mac demo apps included in the Demo/ subfolder.
 One lets you edit a simple list of names and email addresses, the other is a shopping list.
-(They actually share the same source code; all the differences are in their .xib files, thanks to the magic of Cocoa bindings.)
+(They actually share most of the same source code; all the differences are in their model classes and .xib files, thanks to the magic of Cocoa bindings.)
 To run them:

 0. Start a CouchDB server (such as [Couchbase Server][4]) on localhost.
 1. Open CouchDemo.xcodeproj (in Xcode 4.0.2 or later)